Aryan-coder-student/Hotel-Managment/README.md

   3. Aarav  - (To Be Decided)
   4. Vaasu - (To Be Decided)
   5. Simran   - Design Room table
-  6. Nirali - Design booking_table
+  6. Astha - Design booking_table